Dates to Remember:

 Quilt Show Registration is Open!

 No need to wait until days before the August 1 deadline to register your quilt for the 2026 Fall Splendor of Quilts show!
 In fact, registering early helps the various committees work ahead and avoid the last-minute rush.
-We hope to have quilts made by every CAQC member in our show and encourage you to enter more than one if you like.
+We hope to have quilts made by every CAQC member in our show and encourage members to enter more than one if they like.
 Links to enter quilts for each category are contained in the Quilt Show Newsletter sent to CAQC members

 Here’s what you need to know: